am20dipi/JS-advanced-concepts/JS-FOUNDATION/JavaScriptEngine.md

 * Both are examples of what compilers do: take one language and convert into a different one.

 Just-In-Time Compiler (JIT Compiler): combines a Interpreter and a Compiler together to provide optimized code at faster speeds.
+Sends code to the interpreter to produce bytecode and then sends code that can be optimized to the compiler.

+Bytecode is NOT a native machine code; you need software such as a JavaScript engine to execute bytecode.

+## Is JavaScript an Interpreted Language?

+Yes - initally when JS first came out.
+SpiderMonkey (JS Engine) interpreted JavaScript to tell our computers what to do.

+No - because nowadays we use compilers to further translate and optimize our code.

+Depends on implementation of JavaScript -- sometimes the code can only be compiled, only be interpreted or BOTH!